Nathaniel M. Allen: Early life

 Allen was born in Boston, Massachusetts, on April 20, 1840.
-His father Gaius Allen, who came from Acton, was a former soldier who served in the Davis Blues Regiment during the War of 1812.
+His father, Gaius Allen, who came from Acton, was a former soldier who served in the Davis Blues Regiment during the War of 1812.
 As a young man, Allen worked in Boston as a watchmaker.
 When the civil war broke out on April 12, 1861, he immediately enlisted into the 1st Regiment Massachusetts Volunteer Infantry as a Private, on May 22, 1861, aged 21.
 In April 1862, he was promoted to Corporal of the Color Guard and maintained the rank for the rest of his military career.

 Battle of Gettysburg

-The Battle of Gettysburg started on July 1, 1863, and was fought until July 3, 1863.
+The Battle of Gettysburg began on July 1, 1863, and lasted until July 3, 1863.
 It was considered the turning point in the Civil War.
 It also created the highest number of casualties of the Civil War, with 23,055 Union troops killed, missing in action or wounded; and 23,231 Confederate casualties.

 Allen's battle started on July 2, one day into the battle.
 In the afternoon of that day, his regiment came under heavy small-arms fire from advancing Confederate infantry.
 In the midst of the fight, he was given the Regiment's U.S. flag from his wounded ensign William Eaton.
 Allen's commander then ordered the regiment to retreat from the advancing Confederates.
 Whilst retreating, Allen saw Sergeant William Kelren shot and killed - dropping the regimental flag beneath him.
-Allen immediately retrieved the flag from underneath Kelren’s body.
+Allen immediately retrieved the flag from underneath Kelren's body.
 He then ran back to his retreating regiment carrying both flags safely from the battlefield.
 It was for this action he was awarded the Medal of Honor.
-More than half of Allen’s regiment were killed or wounded in the battle.
+More than half of Allen's regiment was killed or wounded in the battle.